Linnea Zimmerman, Johns Hopkins Bloomberg School of Public Health

 Sophia Magalona, Johns Hopkins Bloomberg School of Public Health

 Celia Karp, Johns Hopkins Bloomberg School of Public Health

-Keywords: Family planning and contraception, Fertility and childbirth
+Keywords: Family planning and contraception, Longitudinal studies, Structural equation modelling

-Presented in Session 196.
-Postpartum Contraceptive Needs and Use
+Presented in Session 65.
+Factors Inhibiting Continuity in Contraceptive Use